pushkin-consortium/pushkin/docs/source/quickstart/gettingstarted.rst

        ├── web page
        └── worker

-Each folder in here contains something unique to this experiments.
+Each folder in here contains something unique to this experiment.
 There’s also a configuration file that allows us to define a full name for the experiment and specify what database to use, among other things.